herkkules/herkkules/README.md

 >  - **Elegant Function** is what characterises my Nordic approach.
 My principles of purpose, simplicity, and practicality ensure affective user experiences that feel uncomplicated.

 >  - **Maintainable software** is focused on simplifying until nothing more can be removed.
-Stubborn user-focus.
+Knowledge transfer and structure.

 ---